 March — Russian intelligence services probably begin the cyber operations that resulted in the compromise of the personal email accounts of Democratic Party officials and political figures.
 (This is according to the Jan.
 6, 2017, report issued by the Office of the Director of National Intelligence.)
 More than “300 individuals affiliated with the Clinton Campaign, DCCC, and DNC” were targeted.
 (This is according to the July 13, 2018 indictment filed against 12 Russian military intelligence officers.
 The indictment confirms that the start date of the operation.)

 March 21 — At an editorial board meeting with the Washington Post, Trump tells the Washington Post that Carter Page, an American businessman who has worked in Russia and now owns a consulting firm called Global Energy Capital, is a member of his foreign policy team.
-(The Post would later report that the FBI was monitoring Page’s communications as part of its Russia probe.)
+(Seven months later, the FBI would receive court approval to monitor Page’s communications.)

 March 29 — Trump announces that Paul Manafort, a longtime Republican operative, will be his campaign convention manager.
 Manafort had worked for more than a decade for pro-Russia political organizations and people in Ukraine — including Viktor Yanukovych, the former president of Ukraine and a close ally of Putin.